JoshLoecker/GirlsCodeLincoln/Spring 2024/README.md

 ## Lesson 15 - Working with CSV Files and JSON Data

 ### Learning Objectives
+- **Understanding CSV and JSON as Plaintext File Formats:** Recognize CSV as an acronym for "comma-separated values" and understand that CSV files store simplified spreadsheets as plaintext.
+Grasp the concept that JSON (JavaScript Object Notation) stores information in JavaScript source code in plaintext files, making it a common format in web applications.
+- **Exploring Python's csv and json Modules:** Learn about Python's csv module, designed for parsing and handling CSV files, and understand its functions.
+Explore the json module in Python, which simplifies the process of reading and writing to JSON files, and comprehend its usage.
+- **Parsing Data from Common Plaintext Formats:** Understand the significance of CSV and JSON as common plaintext formats for storing data, facilitating easy parsing by programs while remaining human-readable.
+Acknowledge the role of the csv and json modules in Python in simplifying the handling of data stored in CSV and JSON file formats.

 ### Weekly Projects
 - [Excel-to-CSV Converter](./Lesson%2015%20-%20Working%20with%20CSV%20Files%20and%20JSON%20Data/excel_to_csv_converter.py)